Security push at Boston Marathon bomb anniversary, but risks remain

 Even with additional security, some runners admit to safety concerns.

-Andrew Duffy, will be among a group of Boston University runners honoring Chinese exchange student Lu Lingzi, one of the three people killed by the blasts.
+Andrew Duffy, will be among a group of Boston University runners honouring Chinese exchange student Lu Lingzi, one of the three people killed by the blasts.

 Duffy, who met his wife around the time he ran his first Boston Marathon in 1995, said strong personal memories brought him back but he acknowledged he has asked his family to stay away from the finish line on race day.